kgdunn/pid-book/data-visualization/relational-graphs-scatter-plots.rst

 		:alt: fake width

+    This example, from `http://gapminder.org <http://yint.org/gapminder-example>`_, shows data until 2007 for:

+		1. income per person (*x*-axis);
+		2. against fertility (*y*-axis);
-    This example, from `http://gapminder.org <http://yint.org/gapminder-example>`_, shows data as of 2007 for income per person against fertility.
-The size of each data point is proportional to the country's population, and the marker colour shows life expectancy at birth (years).
-The GapMinder website allows you to "play" the graph over time, effectively adding a fifth dimension to the 2D plot.
+		3. the size of each data point is proportional to the country's population;
+		4. the marker colour shows life expectancy at birth (years).
+		5. The GapMinder website allows you to "play" the graph over time, effectively adding a fifth dimension to the 2D plot.

 		Use the hyperlink above to see how richer countries move towards lower fertility and higher income over time.